HenryNg101/Nand2Tetris-solution/README.md

 # Nand2Tetris-solution
-This is my own code solution for the [Nand2Tetris](https://www.nand2tetris.org/) course part 1 (Computer hardware), including the Hack assembler
+This is my own code solution for the [Nand2Tetris](https://www.nand2tetris.org/) course.

 Hack Translator usage: (Will added later)